cljfx/cljfx/README.md

 Using contexts effectively makes every fx-type function a subscription function, so no-lazy-fx-subs-in-returns restriction applies to them too.
-On a plus side, it makes re-rendering very efficient: fx-type components get re-rendered only when their subscription values change.
+On a plus side, it makes re-rendering more efficient: fx-type components get re-rendered only when their subscription values change.

 For a bigger example see